3 Sources

 Copy Link

-Tesla CEO Elon Musk forecasts that rapid advancements in AI and robotics will make traditional employment optional within the next 10-20 years, comparing future work to a hobby-like activity while advocating for 'universal high income' policies.
+Tesla CEO Elon Musk forecasts that rapid advances in AI and robotics will make traditional employment optional within 10-20 years, comparing future work to a hobby like gardening.
+He envisions a 'Universal High Income' system supporting this transformation.

 1